 - To apply the shading to a specific range of cells, select the cells you want to format.

-- To apply the shading to the entire worksheet, click the Select All button.
+- To apply the shading to the whole worksheet, click the Select All button.

 - On the Home tab, in the Styles group, click the arrow next to Conditional Formatting, and then click New Rule.